 For many couples trying to conceive, it can seem like a never-ending journey.
-If you can relate to this struggle, there are numerous factors that could be affecting your fertility, all of which need to be taken into consideration when trying to get pregnant.
+If you can relate to this struggle and are looking at ways to improve your fertility chances there are numerous factors that could be affecting your fertility, all of which need to be taken into consideration when trying to get pregnant.

 1. Do your research

 Maybe we are a little biased, but we strongly suggest you check out some of the other great articles on Fertility Road.
 From starting a family to looking after your emotional and physical health our articles have the the latest information.

 2. Try acupuncture for fertility

 Fertility expert Emma Cannon says acupuncture has a regulating effect on the body, gently improving pelvic blood flow and endometrial quality as well as moving stagnation in the pelvic region.
 For that reason alone, acupuncture for fertility it is the number one choice of complementary treatment for fertility.

 Research has shown it to be effective in improving IVF outcome, stimulating ovulation in women who are not ovulating and alleviating menstrual pain.
 Acupuncture is also deeply relaxing and releases ‘feel-good’ endorphins.
 It is recommended for women and men who want to optimise their fertility, for couples going through IVF and for management of gynaecological conditions.